Overview of Tignes

-Tignes has a wide selection of on and off-piste activities for visitors of all ages and tastes and comfortable accommodation that’s suitable for families, friends, solo skiers and couples, all within easy access of the slopes.
+Tignes 1800 has a wide selection of on and off-piste activities for visitors of all ages and tastes and comfortable accommodation that’s suitable for families, friends, solo skiers and couples, all within easy access to the slopes.

 Part of the beauty of Tignes is that each of its villages has a uniquely brilliant atmosphere and, since we’ve spent lots of time there over the years, we can easily advise on which one will satisfy your group’s requirements.

 When you want a French ski resort that has everything, Tignes is practically perfect.

 Here’s some more interesting information on skiing in Tignes:

 The entire resort is snow-sure thanks to its high altitude.
 Go high on the Grande Motte Glacier slopes for fresh powder.
 This glacier is easily accessible by cable car and funicular, it offers diverse skiing terrain and after you’ve filled your boots for the day you can ski all the way back to your accommodation with ease.

 Because Tignes is part of the L’Espace Killy Area, you’ll have access to 300 kilometres of pistes, 90 ski lifts, 2 terrain parks and 2 glaciers.